-Running through out the day, this show takes you on a journey to understand how Aurora Borealis (Northern Lights) form, where you can see them, and how cultures made sense of this natural wonder.
+Running throughout the day, this show takes you on a journey to understand how the Aurora Borealis (Northern Lights) form, where you can see them, and how cultures made sense of this natural wonder.

 You can see the Aurora Borealis in Iceland during certain times of the year & this show does a great job of explaining what you will see.

 2. Learn about Iceland’s Wildlife

 Iceland has very few natural mammals and when you visit the museum you will learn all about the various animal species you will find on the island.